selecto-elixir/selecto_test/README.md

 This project uses git checkouts to [listable](https://github.com/seeken/listable) and [listable_components_tailwind](https://github.com/seeken/listable_components_tailwind) which it expects to find sibling to this dir

-Note that Aggregates view does not work right now

 This app provides 3 live views:

  - / the component interface to edit / run queries